Online Master’s Degrees in Genetic Counseling

 The master of science program in genetic counseling is a joint effort of three outstanding research institutions: the Department of Health, Behavior, and Society at the Johns Hopkins University (JHU) Bloomberg School of Public Health; the National Human Genome Research Institute (NHGRI); and the National Cancer Institute (NCI) at the National Institutes of Health (NIH).

-Preparing students for genetic counseling careers, emphasizing clients’ educational and psychological needs, this ACGC-accredited program provides a strong foundation for conducting behavioral and social research related to genetic counseling.
+This ACGC-accredited program prepares students for genetic counseling careers, emphasizing clients’ educational and psychological needs.
+It provides a strong foundation for conducting behavioral and social research related to genetic counseling.
 Students in this program will be equipped with the necessary knowledge and skills to educate policymakers, healthcare providers, and the general public about genetics and other related social and health issues.

-Made up of a minimum of 149 credits and a maximum of 170 credits, the program includes courses such as epidemiologic inference in public health; practical genetic counseling; introduction to genetic counseling; research design in the social and behavioral sciences; health judgment, and decision making; genetic counseling clinical supervision; and therapeutic genetic counseling.
+The program consists of a minimum of 149 credits and a maximum of 170 credits and includes courses such as epidemiologic inference in public health, practical genetic counseling, introduction to genetic counseling, research design in the social and behavioral sciences, health judgment and decision making, genetic counseling clinical supervision, and therapeutic genetic counseling.
 In addition to didactic coursework, the program also requires a minimum of 600 contact hours of supervised clinical rotations in various settings.

 The major admission requirements include completing an undergraduate degree, prior counseling experience (voluntary or paid) working with individuals in emotional distress, and undergraduate-level courses in genetics and biochemistry.
 GRE test scores are optional.